Alkan3909/gimp-autocomplete-scheme-api/README.md

+A new & improved version is available here: https://github.com/civAnimal/gimp_autocomplete_scheme

 ## GIMP Auto-Complete Scheme API for Sublime Text

 This auto-complete package covers __1000+__ Procedures and Constants available in GIMP's Plugin API.
 Yes, all these procedures and constants are now just a few keys away.
 Simply type some letters of the procedure you want to use in your code.
 When you press the `Enter` key, the procedure, together with parenthesis and arguments(if any) shall appear at cursor location.
 You could cycle through the arguments by pressing the `Tab` key.